How to get from Florence to Lucca for a day trip

 Lucca is located about 70 km (just under 45 miles) west of Florence.
 Both cities are located in the same region, Tuscany.

 Lucca is close to the coast of the Mediterranean Sea, which is just 15 km away, with the famous seaside resorts of Versilia, such as Viareggio and Forte dei Marmi.
 It’s also very close to the city of Pisa, in fact you can even visit them together on the same day.
+It’s one of the most popular destinations for a day trip.
+If you’re looking for more ideas, you can find tons of them in my post about the best day trips from Florence.

 Here is a map to give you a clearer idea: